The Ugly Truth About Living in an Over-55 Condo

 The bottom line on this one is that if you don’t want to follow the rules, you shouldn’t move into a condo because doing so creates animosity and causes many problems for residents.

-This can easily happen when people in clicks decide to shun someone they feel has affronted one of their group or whom they simply don’t like.
+This can easily happen when people in cliques decide to shun someone they feel has affronted one of their group or whom they simply don’t like.

-If someone in the click sits on the board, things can get even worse because board members in clicks will always play favorites.
+If someone in the clique sits on the board, things can get even worse because board members in cliques will always play favorites.

 - if your roof has a leak, you’ll be last in line to get it fixed,